goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Is this like therapy?
 No, but it can be therapeutic.
 This is an educational tool for exploring relationship dynamics, not a replacement for professional mental health support.
 What if I'm triggered or upset?
 Use the safety tools immediately.
-If you're in genuine distress, we'll provide crisis resources and encourage you to reach out to support systems.
+If you're in genuine distress, the game will provide crisis resources and encourage you to reach out to support systems.

-Starting Your Journey
+**Starting Your Journey**
-When you're ready:

 We'll have a brief safety conversation (Session Zero) You'll meet someone new